 - Two free bottles of water

-- Elite tier rollover nights
+- Elite-tier rollover nights

 The 20% bonus Hilton points per dollar on Hilton hotel stays helps you earn your next free stay even faster.
-This tier also introduces elite tier rollover nights, which makes it easier to maintain your elite status tier the next year.
+This tier also introduces elite-tier rollover nights, which makes it easier to maintain your elite-status tier the next year.

 For example, say you stay 15 nights this year at Hilton.
-Because only 10 nights are needed for Silver status, the five “extra” nights will rollover and give you a five-night head start going into the next year.
+Because only 10 nights are needed for Silver status, the five “extra” nights will roll over and give you a five-night head start going into the next year.

-Hilton Gold Status Tier
+Hilton Gold status tier

-How to Get it: Complete any one of the following during a calendar year:
+Complete any one of the following during a calendar year:

 - Complete 20 stays